robin1bluo/xMattersAssistant/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;<b>Enable / Disable</b>: Master switch<br />
 &nbsp;&nbsp;&nbsp;&nbsp;<b>Kill Me!</b>: Disable and quit<br /><br />

-3. For keyword match, can use "/" as a splitter. e.g. PBS001/SAS001 in keyword rule can match SMS with either keyword PBS001 or SAS001.
+3. For keyword match, it's case sensitive.
+You can use "/" as a splitter. e.g. PBS001/SAS001 in keyword rule can match SMS with either keyword PBS001 or SAS001.Special char * and + are not supported.

 * You are welcome to raise issue in <a href="https://github.com/robin1bluo/xMattersAssistant">the project github</a>.
 For any urgent query, please contact Robin1 B Luo.